Where the learning never ends

 We have talked about digital consent and privacy and it is the choice of every guest and every learner to choose their privacy preferences.
 For each guest, we ask: 1) Public or Private Talk: Do guests want their talk posted… Continue Reading →

-Week 9: Data Ownership, Datafication, & Cybersecurity, Intro to Accessibility, and more
+Week 9: Data Ownership, Datafication, & Cybersecurity, and more

-This week, we have some amazing guests to talk data – who owns it, who steals it and why, and bigger geopolitical issues.
-We also provide an introduction to accessibility and more to come.
-Next week, we’ll have experts cover… Continue Reading →
+We have some amazing guests to talk data – who owns it, who steals it and why, and bigger geopolitical issues.
+Next week, we’ll have experts cover inequity in digital spaces and digital surveillance.
+Review our post on guests and… Continue Reading →

 Jessica Mussell